architect/arc.codes/public/intro/mission.md

 [Learn more about App Primitives]

 ## Declarative Infrastructure as Code
-Architect does the heavy lifting of formatting and creating CloudFormation stacks on AWS with a lightweight Arc file that describes the resources you need to run the application in far fewer lines of code.
+Architect does the heavy lifting of formatting and creating CloudFormation stacks on AWS with a lightweight manifest file that describes the resources you need to run the application in far fewer lines of code.

 [Check out this example in our Playground](https://arc.codes/playground)